 The following are some of the common treatments for depression.

 Psychotherapy (talk therapy) is a long-term approach to depression treatment.
 It involves talking about your depression and related health issues with a professional.

 There are several approaches to psychotherapy, including cognitive behavioral therapy and interpersonal therapy.

-Your mental healthcare provider will help you determine which therapy technique and format is best for you.
+Your mental health professional will help you determine which therapy technique and format is best for you.

-- creating tools to adjust to crisis situations or adversity in a healthy way
+- creating tools to adjust to emergency situations or adversity in a healthy way

 - discovering how you’re thinking or behaving negatively and replacing them with healthier, positive ways of thinking and behaving

 - looking more positively at your relationships and life experiences

 - finding healthier ways to deal with and solve problems in your life